reunono/TopDownEngineExtensions/README.md

 ## Contents
 * **AI Brain Extensions**, _by TheBitCave_ : These are hosted separately, at [https://github.com/thebitcave/ai-brain-extensions-for-topdown-engine](https://github.com/thebitcave/ai-brain-extensions-for-topdown-engine), and provide a way to interact with AI Brains using visual nodes.
+* **AIDecisionPlayerIsInSameRoom**, _by 石田ぎがしー Gigacee_, an AI decision that returns true if the player is in one of the specified rooms, false otherwise.
 * **AI Performance Manager**, _by Force_ : A system used to disable AIs based on distance to the player for better performance
 * **Character8WayGridMovement**, _by @jcphlux_ : adds support for 8-way grid movement.
 * **Control Freak 2 Integration**, _by christougher_ : support for the input solution Control Freak 2, available on the Asset Store.